Harris Mayer

-Harris Louis Mayer (born February 15, 1921) is an American physicist known for his collaboration with Edward Teller and John von Neumann.
+Harris Louis Mayer (February 15, 1921 – September 17, 2023) was an American physicist known for his collaboration with Edward Teller and John von Neumann.
 He worked on the Manhattan Project.
 Mayer also worked on Project Orion.
 His work had to do with opacity, mostly in the context of atmospheric opacity to nuclear radiation.

 Early work

 In late 1945, Harris Mayer was a student of Maria Goeppert-Mayer (wife of chemist Joseph Edward Mayer and neither of whom had any relation to Harris).
 Edward Teller invited Maria Goeppert-Mayer and two of her students (Boris Jacobsohn and Harris Mayer) to the Los Alamos National Laboratory.
 Mayer's early work at the lab had to do with the development of the thermonuclear bomb.
 The bomb was not a part of the main mission of the Los Alamos Lab, but volunteers among the scientists became involved.
 Mayer wrote a history of the lab in this era where he describes his contribution as the calculations of the equations of state and radiative transfer opacities.